A Theory of Likes: Model

 \paragraph{Products and Payoffs}

-We consider a consumer's choice of a product from a large set of alternatives.
-We assume that each product is fully characterized by a two-dimensional quality vector, where $Q_d=1$ and $Q_d=0$ capture high and low quality, respectively, in dimension $d\in \{1,2\}$.
-Accordingly, four different product versions exist.
-We assume that the products are experience goods.
-Thus, the consumer cannot observe product quality before consumption, so the alternatives are identical for him ex ante.
-However, he knows the prior distribution of the quality vectors, referred to as quality distribution for brevity.
-Consumers have heterogeneous preferences fully characterized by their type $i\in [-1/2, 1/2]$.
-A consumer of type $i$ receives a payoff of from consuming $(Q_1, Q_2)$.\footnote{For convenience, we identify a product version with the corresponding quality vector.} Thus, possible payoffs range from 0 to 1, with all consumers obtaining the highest payoff, $1$, from consuming version $(1,1)$ and the lowest payoff, $0$, from consuming $(0,0)$.
-Therefore, consumers agree that product versions $(1,1)$ and $(0,0)$ are (objectively) good and bad, respectively.
-By contrast, the payoff from consuming $(1,0)$ or $(0,1)$ depends on a consumer's type $i$ so that the assessment of $(1,0)$ and $(0,1)$ is subjective.
-We thus refer to products with these quality vectors as \textit{controversial}.
-Consumers of type $i>0$ prefer $(1,0)$ to $(0,1)$, and vice versa for $i<0$.
-Those of type $i=0$ are indifferent between these two versions.
+We consider a consumer's choice between two products.
+Each product can be of one of four variants: $g,b,c_1$ and $c_2$.
+The probability of each variant is independently drawn from the same distribution $\mathbf{q} = (q_g, q_1, q_2, q_b)$ where

-The distribution of consumer types is denoted by $F$.
-For now, we leave the distribution unspecified but for simplicity assume continuity and full support.
-Finally, the quality distribution is given as $\mathbf{q} = (q_H, q_1, q_2, q_L)$ where
+Consumers cannot observe the product variant before consumption, but they know the distribution.
+Consumer types are distributed on $[-1/2, 1/2]$ according to $F$, which is absolutely continuous with full support.
+All consumers obtain a payoff of $1$ from consuming variant $g$ and a payoff of $0$ from consuming variant $b$.
+The payoff from consuming variant $c_1$ is $1/2+i$, the payoff from variant $c_2$ is $1/2-i$.
+Therefore, consumers agree that product variants $g$ and $b$ are (objectively) good and bad, leading to the maximal (minimal) payoff.
+By contrast, the payoff from $c_1$ and $c_2$ depends on type $i$, so that the assessment of these variants is subjective.
+We thus refer to them as \textit{controversial}.
+Types $i>0$ prefer $c_1$ to $c_2$, and vice versa for $i<0$, while type $i=0$ is indifferent between the two variants.